-After successfully completing this module, students will have a basic understanding of the in the field of WLAN.
+After successfully completing this module, students will have a basic understanding of the terms and relationships required for the use of WLAN in communications technology.

-- terms and relationships required for the use of WLAN in communications technology. - They will be able to explain the basic concepts of WLAN technologies according to the standard 802.11 - They will be able to use the formulas from telecommunications engineering discussed in the lecture to solve problems

-- Students will know how to set up secure WLAN environments - They will be able to explain basic procedures for planning, installing, configuring (functionality, security) and monitoring WLAN systems - And they will be able to design simple WLAN applications
+- They will be able to explain the basic concepts of WLAN technologies according to the standard 802.11 - They will be able to use the formulas from telecommunications engineering discussed in the lecture to solve WLAN problems. - Students will know how to set up secure WLAN environments - They will be able to explain basic procedures for planning, installing, configuring (functionality, security) and monitoring WLAN systems - And they will be able to design simple WLAN applications